 - Decimal: for decimal values (0.1, -5.1, 1.655,..) with maximum 3 decimal digits.

-- Text: for a text field (where newline work).
+- Text: for a text field (where you can add line breaks).

-- Geopoint: to enter a location in latitudes and longitudes.
+- Geopoint: to enter a location in latitudes and longitude.

 - Date/Time/"Date & Time": for date and time fields.

-- String: for a string of alphabets, numbers and special characters limited to 400 characters.
+- String: for a string of alphanumerical and special characters limited to 400 characters.

 - Boolean: for a boolean field.

-- Person: to enter the name of a person or a Google Group (AODocs will autocomplete email addresses available in your G Suite domain global address list).
+- Person: to enter the name of a person or a Google Group (AODocs autocompletes email addresses available in your G Suite domain global address list).

 - URL: to add a link to the document with a display name.

 - Categories: custom values defined by categories like "Company", "Country" in our example.
-End-users will be able to select values from a drop-down list in the end-user interface.
+End-users can select values from a drop-down list in the end-user interface.

 When editing a document as an administrator, properties set as hidden in the document class configuration are in a dedicated Hidden properties section.
 AODocs contributors don't see the hidden properties.

-3. Make sure the mandatory field are all filled in before saving.
-You will not be able to save the document without filling all the mandatory property fields.
+3. Make sure all mandatory fields are filled in before saving.
+You can't save the document without filling in all the mandatory property fields.

-Note: As property fields can become mandatory, hidden or in read-only depending on a workflow state, a warning message will be displayed in the document in the view mode when mandatory fields are empty.
+Note: As property fields can become mandatory, hidden or read-only depending on the workflow state, a warning message is displayed in the document in view mode when mandatory fields are empty.

-4. Library administrators can add a description for each custom property to guide users to fill in the properties.
-To see a description of a property, mouse over the tooltip icon on the right of the property's name.
+4. To see the description of a property, hover over the tooltip icon to the right of the property's name.
+Library administrators can add a description for each custom property to guide users to fill in the properties.

-Note: Library readers can also access the description on properties in the view mode of the properties tab.
+Note: Library readers can also access the description of properties in view mode.

-6. After editing the properties of the document, click the "Save" button to save the changes and close the document editor or click the "Cancel" button to discard your changes.
+7. After editing the properties of the document, press the Save button to save the changes and close the document editor or press the Cancel button to discard your changes.